Inoran: Early life

 From about fourth grade until sixth, Inoran was obsessed with baseball.
 He did not listen to any popular music until he saw a music program on Television Kanagawa in his first year of junior high school.
 The first record he ever bought was Colour by Numbers, followed by Van Halen and Quiet Riot albums.
 Inspired, he began playing his father's classical guitar, but wanted an electric one.
 So he bought a red Stratocaster-like guitar and started a band in his second year of junior high.
-His interest in Western music coincided with his meeting J, who was a better guitarist than Inoran at the time and taught him to play.
-The following year, he began listening to independent Japanese bands and attending their concerts, such as 44 Magnum and D'erlanger's first concert with Kyo on vocals.
+His interest in Western music coincided with his meeting J, who asked to borrow his copy of Howard Jones' album Human's Lib.
+J was a better guitarist than Inoran at the time, and taught him to play.
+The following year, Inoran began listening to independent Japanese bands and attending their concerts, such as 44 Magnum and D'erlanger's first concert with Kyo on vocals.
 He also wrote his first song that year.
-Although he played in bands throughout high school, Inoran did not devote his life to music until he graduated.
+J and Inoran specifically chose a high school that had a light music club because they did not know anyone as passionate about music as themselves, but were disappointed to learn that they were already more skilled than their seniors.
+Although he played in bands throughout high school, Inoran said he did not devote his life to music until he graduated.
+He estimated that, if you include those done for fun and one-offs for school festivals, he was in about 10 bands in his school years.
+The drummer of one of these was the younger sister of Sugizo.